multiversx/mx-sdk-dapp/README.md

 ### Tracking a transaction

-The library has a built-in implementation for tracking the transactions sent normally of synchronously via batch transactions.
+The library has a built-in implementation for tracking the transactions sent normally or synchronously via batch transactions.
 Also, exposes a hook called `useTrackTransactionStatus`;

 ### 1. Built-in tracking